inductiva/inductiva/docs-sources/scale-up/parallel-simulations/scale-and-organize.md

 - Spot Instances: Setting `spot=True` uses cheaper machines that may be interrupted at any time.
 More info [here](https://cloud.google.com/compute/docs/instances/spot).

-- No `task.wait()` Calls: The script doesn't call `task.wait()` inside the for loop — that's intentional.
+- No `task.wait()` Calls: The script doesn't call `task.wait()` inside the for loop.
+This is intentional.
-This allows all simulations to be submitted immediately without waiting for each other to complete.
+It allows all simulations to be submitted immediately without waiting for each other to complete.
-This approach submits all tasks as quickly as possible, maximizing parallelism and taking full advantage of Inductiva API.
+This approach submits all tasks as quickly as possible, maximizing parallelism and taking full advantage of the Inductiva API.

 - Automatic Shutdown: The machine group will terminate automatically after 5 minutes of inactivity.
 You can customize this using `max_idle_time` parameter in the [`MachineGroup` constructor](https://inductiva.ai/guides/documentation/api/inductiva.resources#inductiva.resources.machine_groups.MachineGroup).